jhu-cisst-external/phantom-omni-1394-drivers/README.md

 The goal of these notes is to document how to install the Phanton Omni drivers as well as the OpenHaptics SDK (education version) on Ubuntu.
-This was successfuly tested on Ubuntu 16.04 LTS 64 bits.
+This was successfuly tested on Ubuntu 16.04 and 18.04 LTS 64 bits.

 The approach of this install is to use the default `.deb` files as much as possible and avoid copying/moving files and links across